-The maximum playing time rule applies to any team with six or more players at the start of the game.
+The maximum playing time rule applies to any team with seven players at the start of the game.
 When applicable, the rule requires that every player must sit out one full quarter (maximum playing time of three full quarters for any one player).

 This rule was approved by the Board because the Board felt that too many of the Coaches were circumventing the spiritof the minimum playing time rule.
 The intent of the rule is to encourage relatively equal playing time to all players.
 However, by applying only the letter of the rule, too many Coaches played most of their players the minimum time required and reserved the rest of the playing time for only two or three of their best players.
 This was particularly true in the younger grade (age) groups where one or two dominant players can control the game.

-It is important to remember that the rule applies to any team that has at least six players show up prior to the start of the game.
-If the other team has five or fewer players at the start of the game the maximum playing time rule does not apply to that team but still applies to the team with six or more players.
+It is important to remember that the rule applies to any team that has at least seven players show up prior to the start of the game.
+If the other team has six or fewer players at the start of the game the maximum playing time rule does not apply to that team but still applies to the team with seven players.

 The simplest way to apply this rule is to think of the rule as requiring that all players must sit out one full quarter.
 Every player must play two unbroken quarters and they can play any part of, or all of, a third quarter.
 If the rule applies, then players cannot play in all four quarters.